 So the challenge for any creative professional is to place your intrinsic and extrinsic motivations into the right mental compartments.
 When it’s time to create, you open the mental box labelled intrinsic motivation, and keep the other one firmly closed.
 But when it’s time to negotiate a deal or make a decision about the right career path to take, you’ll need to take a look in both boxes.

 The worksheet will give you some help in doing this.
-The rest of the lesson will help to clarify what I mean by intrinsic and extrinsic motivations, by listing some examples of each, from my e-book How to Motivate Creative People (Including Yourself).
-(Which is free you to download and share, by the way.)
+The rest of the lesson will help to clarify what I mean by intrinsic and extrinsic motivations, by listing some examples of each, from my book Motivate for Creative People.

 One day in the late 1970s, Sony co-founder Akio Morita called a meeting of his chief engineers.
 On the table in front of him he placed a very small block of wood.
 He told them that their task was to make a hi-fi no bigger than the block.
 At the time this was an outrageous challenge — but one that fired the imagination of his engineers and led to the release of the Walkman in 1979.
 Creative people like nothing more than a challenge — the more difficult, the better.